ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Experiments

-Finally, we investigate the effect of different similarity metrics for retrieval.
-We used CLIP~\cite{radford2021learning}, SigLIP~\cite{zhai2023sigmoid}, and re-ranking with GPT~\cite{hurst2024gpt} and BM25~\cite{robertson2009probabilistic} over image captions generated by GPT for the retrieved candidates.
-Re-ranking was performed after retrieving $3$ candidates from each of CLIP and SigLIP.
-Results are reported in \cref{tab:sim_metrics}.
-Although re-ranking with GPT produced slightly better results, they were not significant enough to justify the cost of applying this complex strategy vs. a more straightforward CLIP metric.
+We additionally investigate the effect of different similarity metrics for retrieval (\cref{tab:sim_metrics}).
+We tried CLIP~\citep{radford2021learning}, SigLIP~\citep{zhai2023sigmoid}, re-ranking of retrieved candidates by BM25~\citep{robertson2009probabilistic} over image captions generated by GPT, and by GPT~\citep{hurst2024gpt}.
+Re-ranking was performed over the top 3 candidates retrieved from each of CLIP and SigLIP.
+Although re-ranking with GPT produced slightly better results, the improvement was not significant enough to justify the cost of applying this complex strategy vs. a more straightforward CLIP metric.
 Hence, our other experiments use CLIP.
-Nevertheless, all the different metrics improved the generation abilities of the base model by providing helpful references.
+Nevertheless, all retrieval strategies improved the generation abilities of the base model by providing helpful references.
+Next, as we rely on a VLM to identify rare concepts in images, we performed a VLM robustness experiment explained in \cref{subsec:vlm_exp} with various VLMs.
+GPT performed best and can successfully identify rare concepts, hence we can rely on it for our method.
+However, Gemini and Qwen also performed well, and could be potentially used instead of GPT.
+We further investigate the effect of the retrieval-dataset size (discussed in \cref{subsec:app_ablations}).
+Typically, the larger the dataset, the better the results.
+However, even a relatively small dataset can improve results.
+Moreover, we experiment with using a specific proprietary retrieval dataset and show that the more relevant the dataset is, the better the results are (\cref{subsec:proprietary_exp}).